DSC-Capstone/enrollment-23/index.md

 ✅ <span style="color:#00bb00"><b>Good</b></span> reasons to choose a domain:
 - You are sufficiently prepared.
-- You are likely to be motivated.
+- You find the topic interesting and would be motivated to study it.
 - You are likely to work well with the mentor given their mentoring style and research background.

 ❌ <span style="color:#ff0000"><b>Bad</b></span> reasons to choose a domain: